 How to Factory Reset the Amazon Echo Dot

-If your Amazon Echo Dot devices start behaving weirdly, don’t worry.
+If your Amazon Echo Dot devices start behaving weirdly, do not worry.
 You have nothing to fear.
 A simple factory reset will bring the Echo Dot back to its former glory.
 Doing so, however, may not be all that straightforward.

-To give you a helping hand, here’s how to perform the factory reset on your Amazon Echo Dot device.
+To give you a helping hand, here is how to perform the factory reset on your Amazon Echo Dot device.

 Factory Reset Using the Alexa App

 The entire Echo Dot interface is the Alexa app.
 This app is installed on your phone/tablet device and is used to issue commands and navigate the device.
 The most straightforward way to factory reset your Amazon Echo Dot would be to run the Alexa app on your phone/tablet.
 Then, go to Devices, followed by Echo & Alexa entry.

 Now, from the list of speakers, select the one that you want to reset.
 In the next menu, navigate to Factory Reset and tap this option.
 Confirm that you want to perform the factory reset, and the device should restart.

 In some instances, there may be an error that’s stopping you from communicating with your Echo Dot device.
 You won’t be able to use the Alexa app to perform a factory reset in this instance.
 Fortunately, the Echo devices can reset to factory settings using buttons on the device itself.
 Amazon Echo Dot is no exception here.

 The reset pattern, however, depends on the generation of your Dot device.
 We’ll review each dot so that you can perform the reset easily.

 The first-gen Echo Dot has a reset button.
 Using a paper clip, press and hold the reset button located on the back of the device for 5 seconds.
 The light will turn off then on again if you’ve done this properly.